-This howto assumes you have a Linux server (these instructions are for Ubuntu 18.04, although it should work on earlier versions of Ubuntu server and Debian Linux without many changes, and the concepts will be very similar on other Linuxen) with a static IP address, with one or more fully-qualified-domain-names (fdqn) pointing at that address, and you have SSH-based access to it.
+This howto assumes you have a Linux server (these instructions are for Ubuntu 18.04 and 20.04, although it should work on earlier versions of Ubuntu server and Debian Linux with minor changes, and the concepts will be very similar on other Linuxen) with a static IP address, with one or more fully-qualified-domain-names (fdqn) pointing at that address, and you have SSH-based access to it.
 I've previously provided tips on how to get to this stage.

 To send email, you need access to a server, somewhere on the Internet, that provides the Simple Mail Transfer Protocol (SMTP) service.
 It's an open standard, and for most of the history of the Internet, email services have been mostly provided by Free and Open Source Software (FOSS) tools - the first SMTP was called "Sendmail" and it was fully FOSS, and it's still in use today (although it has mostly been superseded by faster, more secure systems, the best of which are also FOSS).

 At the OERu, we use the Docker-based installation of the amazing, completely FOSS MailCow project to provide our organisational email services.
 I might cover that set up in a future tutorial here, because MailCow makes an otherwise almost intractable problem - hosting your own email service - much more tractable.
 Having set up MailCow set up means we can offer "full service" email for any number of domains and users and aliases with all the bells and whistles including incoming and outgoing mail with all the virus scanning (we don't really need it because we use Linux desktops, but for other folks it's useful I guess) and dynamic spam filtering services you'd expect from a much larger operation: Team MailCow have done an amazing job in pulling together a comprehensive set of FOSS applications to provide all the conceivable requirements of a full-fledged, multi-domain email system, including shared calendaring, contacts, and webmail.
 A great companion to your organisation's MailCow server would be a BitWarden password safe server (also FOSS)... just sayin'.